 Our Approach

-Phase 1: Learning and discussion of multidisciplinary concepts and examples of conservation program management
+4-5 months online phase: learning and discussion of multidisciplinary concepts and examples of conservation program management

 In this phase, the lead trainer and small groups of trainees review and reflect on the concepts and examples related to each component of a conservation program as presented in the interdisciplinary conservation manual “Effective Conservation: Parks, Rewilding and Local Development”.
 These components include promotion, intelligence/information gathering, planning and norming, management of habitats and populations, conflict management, evaluation, and organizational aspects.
-This initial phase involves four to five 90–120 minute sessions with each group of students, spanning four to five months.
+This initial phase involves four 120-minute sessions with each group of students, spanning four to five months.
 In this way, the first phase will allow participants to acquire a shared foundation of concepts related to all aspects of a conservation program while they keep carrying out field work in their organizations.

 Curricula